robertwenner/comics/doc/outputs.md

 The module accepts these options:

-* `templates`: object of languages to Perl Toolkit template files to use for that language.
+* `template`: object of languages to Perl Toolkit template files to use for that language.

 * `output`: object with language to output file.